citrusvanilla/tinyflux/docs/source/removing-data.rst

 Removing Points
 ===============

-Similar to updates, removal of data in time series datasets tends to occur much less frequently than with other types of data.
-Like updates though, TinyFlux supports the removal of data with two methods.
-You can remove by query with the ``remove()`` method and remove all with the ``remove_all()`` method.
+TinyFlux supports the removal of data with two methods.
+To remove by query, the ``remove()`` method is provided, and to remove all, use the ``remove_all()`` method.
 See below for examples.

 .. note::

     If you are a developer, or are otherwise interested in how TinyFlux performs deletes behind the scenes, see the :doc:`design-principles` page.

-For the first example. lets remove all points with the measurement value of "US Metros":
+The following will remove all points with the measurement value of "US Metros":

 >>> Measurement = MeasurementQuery()
 >>> db.remove(Measurement == "US Metros")

-As another example, we could perform manual time-based eviction by deleting points older than say, seven days:
+The following is an example of a manual time-based eviction.

 >>> from datetime import datetime, timedelta, timezone
 >>> Time = TimeQuery()
 >>> t = datetime.now(timezone.utc) - timedelta(days=7)
+>>> # Remove all points older that seven days.
 >>> db.remove(Time < t)

-Now, if for some reason you want to remove everything in the database and start fresh, simply invoke ``remove_all()``:
+To remove everything in the database , invoke ``remove_all()``:

 >>> db.remove_all()